tovarog23/AISI_CFS_Design_Functions/README.md

     1. `getHSSAxialStrength()`:
     Returns the allowable axial strength of an HSS typical section.
 * HSS Flexural Capacity:

     2. `getHSSFlexuralStrength()`:
     Returns the allowable bending capacity of a typical HSS section.
 * HSS Shear Capacity:

     3. `getHSSShearStrength()`:
     Returns the allowable shear strength of a typical HSS section.

 Some calculation procedures were isolated as auxiliary functions to optimize the code and readability.
 The following additional functions can be found in the module being called inside several design functions:

 * `calcEffectiveSectionModulus()`:
+Returns the effective section modulus of a cold formed steel single member section, track or stud section.
+The calculation process is iterative and the amount of iterations can be adjusted inside the function.
 * `calulateEffectiveSectionModulus_B2B()`:
+Returns the effective section modulus of a cold formed steel back to back built up section.
+The calculation process is iterative and can be ajdusted within the function.

 ### Parameters and Variables Used:
 The design functions include several parameters that at first glance might not be obvious.
 The following list explains each of the parameters that can be found in several or just some of module design functions: